International Programmes 2025/2026

 Description/content

-• Social Structures and Social Inequality
+• Social Structure and Social Inequality

 • Sociology and Anthropology of the Global World